karthikrajesh10/karthikrajesh10/README.md

 I’m passionate about building meaningful tech — from AI-powered apps to smart automations.
 I enjoy blending finance, data, and code to create solutions that are clean, useful, and scalable.

 - 🔭 Currently working on: **StockLens** – An AI-powered stock sentiment analyzer to help retail investors
-- 🧠 Learning: `DevOps`, `Cloud Computing`, and `n8n automation`
+- 🧠 Learning: `DevOps`, `WebFlow`, and `n8n automation`
 - 🧳 Explorer by heart: I love discovering new places and perspectives
-- ⚽ Fun fact: I'm a footballer, gym goer, and lifelong learner
+- ⚽ Fun fact: I'm an ardent reader, fitness enthusiast, and lifelong learner

 ---